Tutorial on amortized optimization: Defining the model

+Interpreting $\hat y_\theta(x)$ as a model is non-standard in contrast to other parametric models because it makes the optimization step \emph{internally part of the model}.
+Gradient-based optimization of losses with respect to the model's parameters, such as \cref{eq:reg-loss,eq:grad-loss} requires the Jacobian of $\hat y_\theta(x)$ w.r.t.~the parameters, \ie $\D_\theta[\hat y_\theta(x)]$ (or Jacobian-vector products with it).
+Because $\hat y_\theta(x)$ is an optimization step, the derivative of the model requires differentiating through the optimization step, which for \cref{eq:single-step} is

-which requires the Hessian of the objective.
-In \citet{finn2017model}, $\nabla_y^2 f$ is the Hessian of the model's parameters on the training loss (!) and is compute- and memory-expensive to obtain for large models.
-Before discussing alternatives, we derive similar results for a $K$-step model.
+and requires the Hessian of the objective.
+In \citet{finn2017model}, $\nabla_y^2 f$ is the Hessian of the model's parameters on the training loss (!) and is compute- and memory-expensive to instantiate for large models.
+In practice, the Hessian in \cref{eq:second-derivatives-single-step} is often never explicitly instantiated as optimizing the loss only requires Hessian-vector products.
+The Hessian-vector product can be computed exactly or estimated without fully instantiating the Hessian, similar to how computing the derivative of a neural network with backprop does not instantiate the intermediate Jacobians and only computes the Jacobian-vector product.
+More information about efficiently computing Hessian-vector products is available in \citet{pearlmutter1994fast,domke2012generic}.
+Jax's \href{https://github.com/google/jax/blob/27360b9/docs/notebooks/autodiff_cookbook.ipynb}{autodiff cookbook} \citep{bradbury2020jax} further describes efficient Hessian-vector products.
+Before discussing alternatives, the next portion derives similar results for a $K$-step model.